Frederik-Hartmann/3DLungSegmentation/README.md

   </tr>
 </table>

 3. Now that we have prepared our slice it is time to find the contours.
 But how many lung contours can realistically be in a axial slice?
 You might think two lungs = two contours.
 However, this is only the case in three-dimensions.
 The maximum number of lung contours is empirically chosen to be four.
-We will first look at the code and than two examples of the contours.
+We will first look at the code and than at two examples of the contours.
+Additionally, we use *RETR_EXTERNAL* to retrieve only the outer contours.
 <p align="center">
 <pre lang="python"><code>
 def findContoursOf(self, axialSlice):